hegu89/Pizza-Sales-Query-Power-BI/README.md

 # Pizza-Sales-Query-Power-BI

-Stakeholders : Sales Manager
+Stakeholder : Sales Manager

-Problem Statement :
+Problem Statement : Sales Manager have problem with sales performance, he wants to know :
 1. 5 worst sellers by revenue, total quantity and total orders
 2. How  is daily trend for total orders
 3. How is monthly trend for total orders